 Read cold.
 The book is very accessible.
 Parents may want to be ready to discuss the brief mentions of microaggressions and community prejudices explored in the subplots.
 A parent might notice their child feeling 'invisible' at social gatherings or expressing frustration that their cultural or religious identity makes dating or friendships 'complicated.'

 Younger teens (12-14) will focus on the 'will-they-won't-they' romance and the wedding fun.
-Older teens (16-18) will likely resonate more with the themes of navigating community expectations and the intersectional identity challenges Janna faces.
+Older teens (16-18) will likely resonate more with the themes of navigating community expectations and dealing with prejudice within her community.

-Unlike many YA romances that focus solely on the couple, this book captures the 'noise' of a large immigrant family, making the setting a character itself while centering a Muslim protagonist's joy and agency.
+Unlike many YA romances that focus solely on the couple, this book captures the 'noise' of a large immigrant family, making the setting a character itself while featuring a Muslim protagonist with her own desires and goals. """

 Janna Yusuf is looking forward to her brother Muhammad's wedding, hoping to finally connect with her long-term crush, Saadat.
 However, the weekend is complicated by the arrival of Layla and her brother, as well as various family tensions and a surprising new romantic interest.
-Janna must navigate her changing friendships and her identity as a young Muslim woman while managing the 'misfit' feelings she often experiences.
+Janna must navigate changing friendships, family expectations, and her own feelings of being a misfit while figuring out what she wants.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.